B Y T O M T O R T O R I C I

-Oh, no, no, no. First, make a list of real-world benefits, from the buyer’s point-of-view.
+Oh, no no no. First, make a list of real-world benefits, from the buyer’s point-of-view.
 Include logical and emotional points of persuasion.
 Address their general turn-ons and turn-offs.
-Then start building your content around this prioritized list, crossing off each item as you go along.
+Then start building your content around this categorized, prioritized list, crossing off each item as you go along.

 8. Don’t use video for the sake of using video.

 Video is hot, right?
 Well…it depends.
 Is a smiling CEO going to stand there and tell me how wonderful their company is?
 If so, warn me so I can hit Mute.
-Otherwise, use video to teach me something useful, which happens to connect with your product benefits.
+Otherwise, use video to teach me something useful, which happens to connect with your company’s superior approach.